-File playout is an essential technical operation for any TV channel distribution.
-Some channels do not include any live event but only rely on linear playout instead.
-For example cartoons or lifestyle channels, also barkers channels or some disaster recovery solutions.
-This pure linear playout use-case is even more prevalent with the emerging 4K – Ultra HD channels for which live content is obviously scarce and highly expensive to produce.
+File playout is an essential part of most TV stations’ technical operations.
+Not all channels include live events, but instead, rely on linear playout.
+Cartoon or lifestyle channels, but also barker channels and some disaster recovery solutions are such examples.
+Linear playout-only is even more prevalent with the emerging 4K – Ultra HD channels for which live content is scarce and still more expensive to produce.

 Benefits of a TS-based/compressed Playout:

-- A playout server outputting a baseband/SDI video signal.
+- A playout server outputs a baseband/SDI video signal.

-- The channel graphical branding (i.e. logos added) also performed in the baseband domain.
+- The channel’s graphical branding (i.e. adding logos) also occurs in the baseband domain.

-- A live video encoder producing the final TSoIP stream for direct distribution to the end-users/consumers or remuxing into a broadcast MPTS.
+- Live video encoding produces the final TSoIP stream either for immediate distribution to the viewer or for remuxing into a broadcast MPTS [Multiple Program Transport Stream].

 Notes: sometimes, steps #1, #2 and #3 can be combined within some advanced C.i.a.B solution for SD and HD video resolutions.
 However, at this moment of time, most of 4K – Ultra HD TV channels still heavily rely on discrete boxes with minimal functional integration.

-One issue rely on the video signal being heavily processed in the dedicated SDI baseband domain, while the industry trend is currently to move to pure IP infrastructure; either with TSoIP or with ST-2110.
+One fundamental issue is related to the video signal being heavily processed in the baseband/SDI domain, while the industry trend is currently to move to pure IP infrastructure; either with TSoIP or with ST-2110.

 A back-up alternative, while still being IP-based, is to work with already pre-compressed AVC/H.264 or HEVC/H.265 TS-based playout pivot files.
 This solution brings several operational advantages, in particular for 4K – Ultra HD linear channels, while generating only some minimal drawbacks.
 Such approach also requires a lighter and more cost efficient playout server.